 Where to stay in Bari:

 Budget: B&b Bari Old Town – a place where I actually stayed this time.
-A very good value for money, little place situated right on the edge of Bari old town.
+Very good value for money, a little place situated right on the edge of Bari old town.

 Where to eat in Bari:

 Pazzeria Dregher – A simple pizzeria with a twist: an owner, who on a good evening will sing you songs like an opera star.

 Mastro Ciccio – Best of Bari sandwiches with fresh local ingredients.
 Once you try, you will have a different idea of what a “sandwich” is.